bosrens70/Thesis-AAU-Utwente/README.md

 # OpenTrench3D — Utility Infrastructure Labeling Pipeline

-Point cloud visualization and labeling tools for underground utility infrastructure, built on the [OpenTrench3D](https://github.com/OpenTrench3D) dataset and Danish LER (Ledningsregistrering) utility data.
+Point cloud visualization and labeling tools for underground utility infrastructure, built on the [OpenTrench3D](https://github.com/OpenTrench3D) dataset and Danish LER utility data.

 Developed as part of an MSc thesis at the University of Twente.